jeremyyew/ync-capstone/submissions/capstone-report-final/capstone-report-final.md

 ### Example 1: Warning user of instances where unpermitted tactics are used

-When `proof-reader` is applied to the example in chapter XX, the output is:
+When `proof-reader` is applied to the example proof script in chapter XX, the output is:

 ```
 Parser error: Could not parse the substring "trivial.". "trivial" may be an unpermitted tactic, please only use tactics that have been introduced in the course.